bevyengine/bevy-website/content/news/2022-01-06-bevy-0.6/index.md

 ### Compute Shaders

 The new renderer makes it possible for users to write compute shaders.
-Our new ["compute shader game of life" example](https://github.com/bevyengine/bevy/blob/main/examples/shader/compute_shader_game_of_life.rs) illustrates how to write compute shaders in Bevy.
+Our new ["compute shader game of life" example](https://github.com/bevyengine/bevy/blob/main/examples/shader/compute_shader_game_of_life.rs) (by @jakobhellermann) illustrates how to write compute shaders in Bevy.

 ![compute game of life](compute.png)